psichen/psichen.github.io/source/_posts/notes-about-complex-analysis.md

 $$
 due to the Cauchy-Riemann conditions, if $f'(z)$ is continuous at each point within and on a closed contour $C$.

-### Cauchy's integral formula ###
+## Cauchy's integral formula ##

-The value of an analytic function and its derivatives inside a closed contour $C$ is uniquely determined by its values on the contour.
+The value of an analytic function and its derivatives inside a closed contour $C$ is uniquely determined by its values on the contour,
 $$
 \begin{align*}
 f(z_0) &= \frac{1}{2 \pi i} \oint_{C} \frac{f(z)}{z-z_0} \, dz \\